Skip to main content

 Within each grade-level pod, dedicated collaboration spaces create opportunities for student engagement outside of the traditional classroom.
 The grade level pods also follow the site’s natural topography, creating unique views to the tree canopy beyond from all classrooms.
 The material palette sets a calming environment for learning, bringing the outside in through wood tones and limestone accents.

-Gestures to Nature
+Gestures to nature

 Hear from the team on the design approach to the new elementary school.